 Marketplace commissions & long time clearing period

-Big amount of marketplace commissions (generally 20%), long time wait to get the fund in your hand (normally 14 days clearing period).
+A large amount of marketplace commissions (generally 20%) and a long time wait to get the fund in your hand (normally 14 days clearing period).

-After you complete a project on a freelancing website, you get 80% of the order and the freelancing website gets 20% as their commissions.
+After you complete a project, you receive 80% of the order, and the freelancing website receives a 20% commission.

-Also, you don’t get the fund immediately and even after completing the order.
-The fund is added to a clearing period.
-And it generally takes 14 days to release the money.
+Also, you don’t get the funds immediately, even after completing the order.
+The funds are added to a clearing period, generally taking 14 days to release the money.

 Unwanted disputes and revisions

 It’s obvious to receive disputes over some of your orders.
-A few of them may be legit disputes but there are also scammers who make disputes by intension.
-I came across many different cases like this both on Fiverr & Upwork.
+A few of them may be legitimate, but some scammers make disputes by intention.
+I came across many different cases like this on Fiverr and Upwork.

 Most importantly, the clients are always correct in freelancing marketplaces.
-Many buyers don’t want to understand ‘Scope & Out of Scope‘ and ask for many revisions which do not worth of freelancer’s time.
+Many buyers don’t want to understand ‘Scope & Out of Scope‘ and ask for many revisions, which are not worth the freelancer’s time.

 If you go through any dispute process, the freelancer never wins.

-I can list down 50 more reasons but you got the idea & understood the environment.
-But I will talk about more this topic later in this article.
+I can list 50 more reasons, but you got the idea and understood the environment.

 Don’t get me wrong!
 I never told you to stop working on freelance marketplaces.
-I said, “Do not depend on them”.
-That means, do not rely on them, do not trust them completely.
+I said, “Do not depend on them.”
+That means you should not rely on or trust them completely.

 Everyone wants to establish their career.
-It’s not so easy and that’s why most freelancers give up.
-They lost huge time, effort, and energy.
+It’s not easy, and that’s why most freelancers give up.
+They lose a lot of time, effort, and energy.

 Be your boss and take full advantage of freelancing

-But if you put your most effort into your website, it will help you to grow your career with consistency and help you to get clients regularly.
+But if you put your most effort into your website, it will help you grow your career consistently and get clients regularly.

 Use your website for freelance work instead of depending on marketplaces.
 This is the most reliable & efficient way to become a successful freelancer.

-You’re the boss of your website, no one can hijack your reputations or ranks from your website.
+You’re the boss of your website; no one can hijack your reputation or rank from there.

-It takes a lot of time & effort to become a reputable freelancer on marketplaces.
-Most of the freelancing marketplaces have level or rank systems such as rising talent, level 1,2, top-rated, etc.
+It takes a lot of time and effort to become a reputable freelancer on marketplaces.
+Most of the freelancing marketplaces have level or rank systems, such as rising talent, level 1, 2, top-rated, etc.

-There is no guarantee you will be in the top position always.
+There is no guarantee that you will always be in the top position.
 A single refund or order cancellation may drop your rank.

 How to start your freelancing website?

-Your job is to create opportunity, and not wait for the opportunity.
-So go ahead and buy domain & hosting today, and start building your personal website.
+Your job is to create opportunities, not wait for them.
+So go ahead and buy a domain and hosting today and start building your personal website.

-Content is always powerful and it has the topmost priority to your clients/visitors and web crawlers.
+Content is always powerful, and it should be your top priority.
 So put your highest effort into the content.

 Clearly describe the services you offer, your past work samples, how to contact you, the prices, the payment methods, terms of services & refund policy, and visitor/client’s privacy policy.
 Okay enough!